 - Kate Murray, Lab Coordinator

-- Geoffrey Browne, Research Fellow In International Urban Development
+- Geoffrey Browne, Postdoctoral Research Fellow In International Urban Development

-- Stephanie Butcher, Postdoctoral Fellow in International Urban Politics
+- Stephanie Butcher, Postdoctoral Research Fellow in International Urban Politics

-- Jennifer Dam, Project Officer on Botnar Evidence to Action
+- Jennifer Dam, Project Coordinator on Botnar Evidence to Action

-- Pablo Fuentenebro Alonso, Postdoctoral Fellow in International Urban Politics
+- Pablo Fuentenebro Alonso, Postdoctoral Research Fellow in International Urban Politics

-- Paris Hadfield, Research Fellow in Urban Innovation
+- Paris Hadfield, Postdoctoral Research Fellow in Urban Innovation

 - Thomas Jacobs, Project Officer in SDGs Cities Challenge and Innovate4Cities